Full time Master of Philosophy (MPhil)

 Part time Master in Education (MEd)

 The Mathematics Education route is for anyone with a research or professional interest in mathematics education at any level of education (primary, secondary, or tertiary), wanting to undertake advanced study in a world-class setting.
-The route is taught by an expert team within mathematics education.
+The route is taught by a specialist team within mathematics education.

-- The role of ICTs in the teaching and learning of mathematics;
+- educational technologies in the teaching and learning of mathematics

 "I have developed my understanding of mathematics education research during the year.
 I have learned to think more critically, rigorously and paying attention in details during the research process.
 Also, the writing of the essays and the thesis gave me the autonomy to engage further with topics of my interest, having at the same time guidance and support from the supervisors."

-The student cohort is drawn from around the world, including the UK, and represents a variety of mathematics education traditions and perspectives.
-This is a particular strength of the route and something from which all participants benefit.
-Upon completion of the route, students follow different career paths: some pursue doctoral studies in mathematics education preparing themselves for a research or academic career, others (continue to) teach mathematics in schools having developed a (more) research-informed practice, others assume mathematics education leadership positions at the local or national levels, etc. You can visit research student profiles and their testimonials about the course.
+The part-time (MEd) students are drawn primarily from within the UK while the full-time (MPhil) students are typically drawn from around the world.
+The student cohort represents a variety of mathematics education traditions and perspectives, and this is a particular strength of the route and something from which all participants benefit.
+Upon completion of the route, students follow different career paths: some pursue doctoral studies (PhD or EdD) in mathematics education preparing themselves for a research or academic career, others (continue to) teach mathematics in schools having developed a (more) research-informed practice, while others assume mathematics education leadership positions at local or national level.
+You can visit research student profiles and their testimonials about the course.

-Many overseas students return to their country of origin to carry out their research project, while home-based students typically conduct their research project in their local setting (e.g., the school where they teach).
-Normally data collection will take place during April and May (though part-time students are advised to collect their data in the Spring term) after the end of the taught elements, but leaving sufficient time for you to analyse your data and prepare your thesis.
-If this is likely to be true for you, then it would be helpful to you to make any initial contacts with teachers or administrators before you start the route.
+Many overseas students return to their country of origin to carry out their research project, while UK-based students typically conduct their research project in their local setting (e.g., the school where they teach).
+Normally data collection will take place during April and May after the end of the taught elements, but students are advised to plan their data collection so that sufficient time is left for them to analyse their data and write up their theses.

-You should also bear in mind that the Faculty does not have the funds to support travel and other expenses of your work, although a small amount to cover some fieldwork expenses may be available.
-You may also be able to apply to your college for some support.
+Each student will be assigned a supervisor who will support and advise the student in preparing the thesis (and, if applicable, the other assignments) for the course.
+The Faculty does not have the funds to support travel and other expenses of your work but you may be able to apply to your college for some support.

 The research strand covers a broad range of social science research methods and is essential for Masters level understanding and critical engagement with the research literature in many specialist areas and in education more generally.
 It offers opportunities and encouragement to apply the knowledge gained to your thematic area, and vice versa.
 Details of the MPhil and MEd Research Methods courses are provided in separate handbooks.